Esclippy990/mhm/README.md

 # I am still not feeling nice, what if you cheat?
 That has been already covered up.
 I have changed the sanctuary and dune's server link with fake ones.
 In that case, i CANNOT cheat in any way.

+# If someone finds out this game and uses tokens..?
+If a token somehow gets leaked, it can simply be changed.